harishpakala/DigitalTwinFrameWork/README.md

 </p>

 * The Hello Step inherits the class Abstract class <strong>Step</strong> [source-code](https://github.com/harishpakala/DigitalTwinFramework/blob/c308300e3e78dbac5cacbbf6c09fc526a4d52eff/src/main/utils/sip.py#L43). <br/>
-* The static variable message_in represents the list of messages that the FSM is expected to receive in the specific Step. <br/>
+* The static variable message_in represents the list of messages that the Actor is expected to receive in the specific Step. <br/>
 * This class provides a set of guard conditions reequired for transitions to the next Step.
 All the logic to the be executed within the Hello Step needs to be written in the <strong>actions()</strong> method. <br/>
 * The <strong>transitions()</strong> method should not be edited. <br/>
 * For every next Step a boolean guard variable will be provided in the constructor of the class, extracted from the JSON file.
 All the guard variables are defaulted to True. <br/>